mwydmuch/ZoomVideoComposer/guides/fix_image_shift.md

 ## Fix image shift in Photoshop

 The image where the shift happened during zooming out is called *image 2* in this guide, and the one before it *image 1*.
-The guide use presents steps for Photoshop.
+The guide presents steps for Photoshop.
 However, they can be easily replicated in other image editors.

 ### Fix image 2